MD Anderson has three outpatient retail pharmacies to serve you.

 How to find an authorized collection location

 The first step in disposing of unused prescriptions is to identify an authorized collection location in your area.
 You can find one using this search tool on the U.S. Drug Enforcement Administration’s (DEA) website or by searching for “authorized takeback locations” online.

 The DEA also sponsors a National Prescription Drug Take-Back Day event twice a year, usually on Saturdays in April and October.
 During these events, you can drop off your unused and expired medications at police stations, fire stations and other local civic centers designated as official drop-off sites.

 Any type of unused or expired medication — including over-the-counter drugs such as cough syrup or antihistamines, and even veterinary medicines — can be dropped off on these days for proper disposal by law-enforcement personnel.

-With the exception of controlled substances, such as codeine, oxycodone and tramadol, medications issued by our pharmacies may also be returned to MD Anderson year-round.
-Any MD Anderson outpatient pharmacy location (Main Building, Floors 2 and 10; or in the Mays Clinic) can handle these returns, but patients and caregivers should plan to stay long enough for a pharmacy staff member to sort through the medications before leaving.
+Medications issued by our pharmacies may also be returned to MD Anderson year-round.
+Any MD Anderson outpatient pharmacy location can handle these returns, but patients and caregivers should plan to stay long enough for a pharmacy staff member to sort through the medications before leaving.

 How to dispose of medicines at home